 Throughout the entire home renovation and rental management journey, it’s important to keep your guests’ experience in mind.
 Through every renovation choice, finishing choice and management choice, decide on the feeling you want your guest to have at your short term rental and deliver it.

-At Our Little Lake House, I want our guests to feel peaceful and relaxed.
+At our cabins, I want our guests to feel peaceful and relaxed.
 To achieve this experience goal, I chose finishes for the home that are light, bright and coastal inspired.
 We also chose a very comfortable couch, invested in a Smart TV, and add little surprise extras in the cabin like a generous amount of free coffee pods, free toiletries from our favourite local companies, soft robes and slippers, and natural smelling dish and laundry soaps.

 Your guest experience goal might be different than ours, so keep your unique vision for your guest in mind.
 For example, you might be wanting to create a vibrant & trendy experience in the city downtown, so you’ll choose brighter and more exciting colours for your decor.
 You might also add fun local art on the walls, a Bluetooth speaker for your guest to play music, a guide book full of local restaurant suggestions and a bar area.
 Imagine your ideal guest and make sure you design your rental to create the ultimate experience for them.